Category: Accountability

 1. Simplifying College Planning

 Earning a college degree sets students up for long-term success but applying to and paying for school can be complex.
-Sallie Mae provides students and families a variety of free tools aimed at simplifying that process, including Scholly, a one-stop shop for students and families to search and apply for millions of dollars of scholarships, so that they can responsibly pay for their higher education.
+Sallie Mae provides students and families a variety of free tools aimed at simplifying that process including Scholarship Search by Sallie, which helps connect students to scholarships.

 2. Awarding Scholarships